 Would it be odd for me to admit that sometimes I feel pressure as I start my work for the day?
-Yes, it happens to me, too, despite doing professional and volunteer work I deeply love.
+Yes, it happens to me, too, despite doing professional and volunteer work I deeply love, I cannot maintain the art of balance.
 Being a Coach, I’m supposed to have my act together at all times?!
 What is going on there?
 Maybe it is part of the human experience.

 It is Monday.
 Our family just spent a weekend seeing the NASCAR races while camping on the infield of the Texas Motorspeedway.
 On Saturday morning, I dashed to Plano (which required a 45-minute drive one way) to practice martial arts for two hours.
 My blue belt test is coming up next week.
 I am a little nervous.
 Am I ready?
 Do I deserve the next belt?
 This belt is only one away from a black belt, and I feel – well, imperfect.

 This morning, my alarm clock went off at 5:40 am.
 I had to be out the door by 6:15 am and drive to Southlake, TX – that is a 25-drive from our home in Flower Mound.
 Or should I admit: I CHOOSE to do that.
 Why?
 Because I am part of our Toastmasters Club in Southlake.
 It is an excellent Club with wonderful people.
 We had a fantastic meeting.

 I stopped by for a quick cup of coffee with my Toastmasters friends afterward and dashed home.